inkarkat/vim-SubstituteExpression/README.md

-This plugin allows to pass text covered by a {motion}, or arbitrary visual selections, through a queried Vimscript expression, or external shell command, or an Ex command that is applied in a separate scratch buffer, and then replace the original text with the result.
+This plugin allows to pass text covered by a {motion}, or arbitrary visual selections, through a queried Vimscript expression, or external shell command, or an Ex command that is applied in a separate scratch buffer, and then replace the original text (or parts of it extracted by pattern matches or splitting) with the result.
 As substitutions are a particularly common use case, the plugin offers a special shortcut mapping for those.